abuob/abuob.github.io/content/about/_index.md

 Hello there 👋

 My name is Andreas Buob.
-I live near Bern, Switzerland, and write software for a living.
+I live in Bern, Switzerland, and write software for a living.
 I'm currently employed by Swisscom.

 My technical interests are primarily focussed around frontends and their architecture, especially in the context of monorepositories: